awsdocs/amazon-ec2-user-guide/doc_source/launch-marketplace-console.md

 **Important**
 Check the vendor's usage instructions carefully, as you may need to use a specific user name to log in to the instance\.
 For more information about accessing your subscription details, see [Manage your AWS Marketplace subscriptions](paid-amis.md#marketplace-manage-subscriptions)\.

-1. If the instance fails to launch or the state immediately goes to `terminated` instead of `running`, see [Troubleshooting instance launch issues](troubleshooting-launch.md)\.
+1. If the instance fails to launch or the state immediately goes to `terminated` instead of `running`, see [Troubleshoot instance launch issues](troubleshooting-launch.md)\.

 ## Launch an AWS Marketplace AMI instance using the API and CLI<a name="launch-marketplace-cli-api"></a>